-The 19th Female Eye Film Festival (FeFF) is March 4th - 7th at TIFF Bell Lightbox.
+The 19th Female Eye Film Festival (FeFF) is hybrid event due to COVID-19.
 Films must be produced within two years of the festival event date.
 Films must be directed by a woman.
 Screenplays can be written by both men and women (screenplays written by men must feature a female protagonist).
 The Female Eye showcases high caliber independent films that illuminate the best of debut, emerging, and established women directors from around the globe.

 Mission and Mandate

 • Offer a perspective through the Female Eye

 • Enlighten, educate and entertain through independent cinema

 • Illuminate the best of debut, emerging and established filmmakers